 I have used the phrase “How do you do?” exactly once in my life.
 The year was 1989.
 I was on a cruise ship, somewhere just shy of Panama.
 This particular evening, all guests dining in the formal dining room were introduced to the ship’s Captain.
 When it was my turn to be introduced to him, for some completely unknown reason, the phrase “How do you do?” popped out of my mouth.

 The only time I remember something equally awkward coming out of my mouth was in grade 9, in the gymnasium of my highschool.
 As Duncan MacIntyre sauntered past me … I said, Greetings.
-A word that normally ends with … earth people.
-Cool.
-Super-cool.
-Mork cool.
+A word that normally ends with … earth people and is only uttered by Mork from Ork.

 According to Ms. Post, it’s all very easy.
 All you have to remember is the fact that introductions are based on who is more important than who.
 Or whom.
 For instance:

 Women always rank above men “Unless the man is the President of the United States, the head of another country, a member of a royal family, a church official, or an older man in a high position such as a governor.”.
-Translated into today’s society I imagine that would also include any male cast member of Jersey Shore.
+Translated into today’s society I imagine that would also include any male cast member of The Curse of Oak Island.

 An Older Person always ranks above a younger person.
 No mention of royalty here by Ms. Post.
 For instance, what do you do if you’re introducing an older woman to a young member of royalty?
 Oops.
 My head just exploded.